 Kunshan Tunnel Road is a spectacular road located in the Taihang Mountains of China.
 It’s one of the famous Chinese tunnel roads.

-This tunnel is part of the famous Chinese tunnel roads.
+This tunnel is one of the famous Chinese tunnel roads.
 It's much longer than the famous Guoliang tunnel, and much more dangerous.
 In 2009 the government rebuilt this road, and now it connects Wangmang Mountains Scenic Area entrance and the road to Kunshan Village (3 km north).
-The drive is definitely worth it.
-There are many excellent photo opportunities here.
-Don’t forget your camera!
 Because the tunnel is quite narrow, if two cars meet inside, it’s very difficult to get through.
 Do not go there in winter, because snow will cut the road off.

 Pic: Alan Wang